docker-library/docs/ubuntu/content.md

 ## Unminimize

-Starting from [Ubuntu 24.10 "Oracular Oriole"](https://discourse.ubuntu.com/t/oracular-oriole-release-notes/44878#unminimize), the `unminimize` command will no longer be shipped by default on all minimal images.
+Starting from [Ubuntu 24.10 "Oracular Oriole"](https://discourse.ubuntu.com/t/oracular-oriole-release-notes/44878#unminimize), the `unminimize` command will no longer be shipped by default on minimal images.
 It has now been moved to a dedicated package which can be installed via `apt-get install -y unminimize`.

 # How is the rootfs built?